e-serenity/Lambda-S3-SFTP/README.md

 - Pull from sftp is commented, need to create a new yml file dedicated to this function if needed ?
 - Store sftp credentials in Secrets manager ?
-- Add wwebpack plugin for smaller zip ?
+- Add webpack plugin for smaller zip ?

 ## Characteristics & Use Cases